Volume 66, Number 1, April 2004

 |Section||Electromagnetism, optics, acoustics, heat transfer, classical mechanics, and fluid dynamics|

 Geometrical physics of the many vortex filament problem

 Graduate Aeronautical Laboratories, California Institute of Technology Pasadena, CA 91125, USA

 We employ a model of fully structured decaying turbulence consisting of unconstrained, reconnecting vortex filaments with dynamic finite cores of uniform circulation, interacting via inertial and viscous forces.
 We show that the fractal dimension and the length of the vortex tangle approach constant values.
-The former is observed in the same range of scales as Kolmogorov's -5/3 inertial range scaling.
+The former is observed in the same range of scales as Kolmogorov's inertial range scaling.
 The curvature and torsion spectra show evidence of non-flat scalings corresponding to the inertial range.
 The vorticity along the core centerlines tends to align mostly with the intermediate eigenvector of the rate of strain tensor and to be normal to the expansive one.

-© EDP Sciences 2004
+© EDP Sciences, 2004

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.

 Data correspond to usage on the plateform after 2015.
 The current usage metrics is available 48-96 hours after online publication and is updated daily on week days.